THE NOBLE CAUSE

 We get lots of e-mails from people who feel they've missed out and now want to learn some physics.
 Often they're studying on their own and ask for our input about how to get started.
 Without hesitation our recommendations are as follows:

-2. Thinking Physics: Understandable Practical Reality, by Lewis C. Epstein: This is a delightful book filled with all sorts of physics brain teasers that require no mathematics.
+3. Thinking Physics: Understandable Practical Reality, by Lewis C. Epstein: Once you have a little physics background, this book will be delightful.
+It's filled with all sorts of physics brain teasers that require no mathematics.
 The book is pricey but well worth the cost.
 It's a wonderful book to jump around in and read when you only have a few minutes available.

-If you are planning to take a physics course for the first time, we recommend that you read Conceptual Physics cover to cover and sample many parts of Thinking of Physics about a year before you take the course.
+If you are planning to take a physics course for the first time, we recommend that you read both Insultingly Stupid Movie Physics and Conceptual Physics cover to cover, ideally about a year before you take the course.
 Success in a physics course requires some skill in mathematics but physics is not a math course.
 It has a lot of conceptual material and specialized vocabulary.
 By giving yourself a head start you will increase your chances of success.

 For advanced high school students here are our AP Physics Recommendations